BroadbandForum/usp-test/09-functionality.md

 2. Ensure the EUT has a FirmwareImage instance containing inactive firmware.
 3. Ensure the EUT has a Subscription to the Boot! event with the Controller used for testing set as the Recipient.
+ 4. Ensure that the EUT has a Subscription instance for the OperationComplete notification with a NotifType equal to 'OperationComplete' and a ReferenceList that matches the path of the 'Activate()' command with the Controller used for testing set as the Recipient.

 ### Test Procedure